 Welcome to this week’s installment of The Scariest Part, a recurring feature in which authors, comic book writers, filmmakers, and game creators tell us what scares them in their latest works of horror, dark fantasy, dark science fiction, and suspense.
 (If you’d like to be featured on The Scariest Part, please review the guidelines here.)

-And now, let’s hear what the scariest part was for Erik Williams:
+And now, let’s hear what the scariest part was for Maria Alexander:

 Since the inception of Mr. Wicker 17 years ago, I’ve faced many grim encounters both in and out of the story.
 But the scariest part was that I might not have lived to write the book at all.

 You see, before I had the astonishing experience that ultimately inspired the book, I’d fallen into a deep despair.
 My health, occupation, relationships and finances — all were devastated.
 As a result, I was in the grip of a depression so profound that I could not see beyond the next day.
 Much like the protagonist Alicia Baum in Chapter 1, I felt only the cold, empty embrace of The Void.
 I understood Salieri’s rage in the film Amadeus.
 I had done everything right, I thought, yet God was against me.
 Unlike Salieri, I had no recourse against God, no symbolic enemy to thwart.
 So, I turned against myself.
 My computer had died.
 The only backups I had of my stories and scripts were printouts I kept on a shelf in my bedroom.
 In my wounded logic, the only way to spite God would be to burn my writing.
 Destroying such a precious part of me would be the symbolic precursor to the next — and absolutely final — act.